UTS-eResearch/datacrate/spec/0.2/data_crate_specification_v0.2.md

-To describe an export from a Digital Library or repository system, use the Portland Common Data Model ([PCDM]); a record from the library representing an abstract entity such as a person, or a work, or a place should have a```@type``` of [RepositoryObject], in addition to any other types.
-Objects MAY be grouped together in [RepostioryCollection]s with [hasMember] pointing to the the [RepositoryObject].
-The keys RepositoryObject and RepositoryCollection were chosen to avoid collision with other similarly named properties.
+To describe an export from a Digital Library or repository system, use the Portland Common Data Model ([PCDM]); a record from the library representing an abstract entity such as a person, or a work, or a place should have a```@type``` of [RepositoryObject] ([pcdm:Collection]), in addition to any other types.
+Objects MAY be grouped together in [RepostioryCollection]s ([pcdm:Colletion]) with [hasMember] pointing to the the [RepositoryObject].
+The keys RepositoryObject and RepositoryCollection were chosen to avoid collision between the terms Collection and Object with other vocabs.ß

-NOTE: PDCM specifies that Files should have only technical metadata, not descriptive metadata, which is *not* a restriction in DataCrate.
-If the DataCrate is to be imported into a strict PCDM repository, modelling of object/file relationships will have to be worked out.
+NOTE: PCDM specifies that Files should have only technical metadata, not descriptive metadata, which is *not* a restriction in DataCrate.
+If the DataCrate is to be imported into a strict [PCDM] repository, modelling of object/file relationships will have to be worked out.

 For example, this data is exported from an [Omeka](http://omeka.org) repository: